The world's largest tradeshow for unmanned and autonomous systems

-Charles River Analytics, developer of intelligent systems solutions, will showcase our developments in applied robotics and artificial intelligence (AI) from a virtual booth at AUVSI XPONENTIAL 2021 – the world’s largest tradeshow for unmanned autonomous systems.
+Charles River Analytics, developer of intelligent systems solutions, showcased our developments in applied robotics and artificial intelligence (AI) from our virtual booth at AUVSI XPONENTIAL 2021.
 AUVSI hosts professionals from more than 60 countries, representing industry, government, and academia.

 Autonomy You Can Trust

 Our scientists and engineers combine their experience on applications in varied domains to build a unified framework and architecture for future autonomous systems.